kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_windows.md

 runs on multiple OSes.
 It was created for Python programs but it can package and distribute software for nearly any language (e.g. C++/Java), with a focus on data sciences.
 Conda manager gives you the ability to create multiple environments with different versions of Python and other libraries.
 This becomes useful when some codes are written with specific versions of a library.
-The Conda package and environment manager is included in all versions of <font face="Lora">Anaconda</font>, <font face="Lora">Miniconda</font>, and <font face="Lora">Anaconda Repository</font>.
+The Conda package and environment manager are included in all versions of <font face="Lora">Anaconda</font>, <font face="Lora">Miniconda</font>, and <font face="Lora">Anaconda Repository</font>.